fredericfalliere/djamo-interview-01/your_api/README.md

 I'm questionning what would be a good timeout on our side.
 Because if the third party can timeout after 120seconds, I don't think it's a good idea to let a connexion open for that long.
 Actually I it's bad because it takes unnessessary resources for a long time.

 So what should our behaviour concercing failed requests to the third party ?
 Usually, a failed request means, well, something failed.
-But here, somehow, it can fail, but still work.
+But here, somehow, it can fail, but still works.
 This is tricky because if we tell our client that the transaction failed, but it actually went through, the client will maybe try to resend the transaction and potentially loose the money two times.
 That's not acceptable.
 Actually how on earth a third party that handles money could work so badly ?
 Anyway in our case a solution would be to flag the transaction as `status: pending`, and ask the third party about our transaction after a certain amount of time, and update or status accordingly.

 To check the status in case of an error after some time, `redis` is a good solution.
 It's a persisted queue of tasks.
 In case of timeout, or any other error for that matter, we could schedule a task to check the status with the api.